 A Northbrook man accused of killing his son filed a federal lawsuit Monday alleging that Northbrook police violated his constitutional rights during their arrest and subsequent interrogation of him.

-Hyungseok Koh, 58, has been imprisoned since police arrested him on April 16, 2009, when he is accused of killing his son, Paul Koh, then 22.
+Hyungseok Koh, 58, has been imprisoned since police arrested him on April 16, 2009, when , Paul Koh, then 22.
 Attorneys for the state allege that Koh stabbed Paul to death in the doorway of the family’s Northbrook home.
 Prosecutors cite his videotaped confessions to the Northbrook Police Department as evidence, among other things.

 But Koh’s lawyers say that police never should have arrested him in the first place.
 The suit filed in federal court Monday charges one Wheeling police officer and eight Northbrook police officers, including Chief Charles Wernick, with counts of false arrest, coercive interrogation and conspiracy against Koh and his wife, Eunsook.
 With each count, his lawyers seek $100,000 in compensatory damages and $50,000 in punitive damages, along with attorneys’ fees.